-She is survived by her hus-She is survived by her nus-band, Paul Murray; one daugh-ter and son-in-law, Sharon and Jim Midkiff; one son and dau-ther-in-law, Tim and Veronica Murray; one sister, Betty Shelton; two brothers, Tom Black and Bill Black and wife, Hack and Bill Black and Wile, Aurelia; three grandchildren, Shauna Tackett and husband, John; and Ben Midkiff and Coltin Midkiff.
+She is survived by her huster and son-in-law, Sharon and Jim Midkiff; one son and dauther-in-law, Tim and Veronica Aurelia; three grandchildren, John; and Ben Midkiff and

-She is also preceded in death by one grandson, Dakota Austin Midkiff; one brother, Jack Black; and one sister, Nancy Hineman.
-Funeral services will be conducted lucted at 1 p.m., Saturday, August 22, at Wallace Funeral
+She is also preceded in death by one grandson, Dakota Austin Midkiff; one brother, Jack Black; and one sister,

+Funeral services will be conducted at 1 p.m., Saturday, August 22, at Wallace Funeral Home & Chapel, Barboursville, with Rev. Dr. John www.timeformemory.com/wallace